Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 07: Trek to Lobuche (4910m)

 Today, you walk around 5-6 hrs to Lobuche with gaining 500m elevation.
-The day begins with a gradual ascend for around 20 minutes and goes on on pretty flat trail keeping Pheriche Valley on your left.
+The day begins with a gradual ascend for around 20 minutes and goes on a pretty flat trail, keeping Pheriche Valley on your left.
 You cross Khumbu Khola right before reaching Thukla.
-Then the course goes upward for another hour to the top of Thukla Pass, where you see many memorials of dead climbers.
-Then, the final hour trail goes on the flat part to Lobuche.
+Then, the course goes upward for another hour to the top of Thukla Pass, where you see many memorials of dead climbers.
+Then, the final hour trail goes on to the flat part of Lobuche.

 Day 08: Trek to Gorakshep (5180m) and hike to EBC (6364m)

-The trail goes flat initially and steeply ascends for around 15 minutes on Lobuche Pass.
-After crossing this pass, you walk on a gradually ascending path keeping the famous Khumbu glacier on the right.
-From here, the trail to Gorakshep and EBC is rockier with lots of up and downhill.
+On Lobuche Pass, the trail initially goes flat and steeply ascends for about 15 minutes.
+After crossing this pass, you walk on a gradually ascending path, keeping the famous Khumbu glacier on the right.
+The trail to Gorakshep and EBC is rockier from here, with lots of up and downhill.

 Day 09: Hike to Kalapatthar (5550m) and trek to Zongla (4830m)